| bayerwatch on 17 Apr 2001 15:58:31 -0000 |

 public's behalf, forces of commercial bias that risk staining permanently the

+integrity of medicine.
 Governments, nationally and regionally, have consistently

 failed to put their people before profit.
 By contrast, academic institutions